By Rod Ashley, Tafflab CEO and Trustee

 • organise complex data

-• apply knowledge & theories
+• apply knowledge and theories

-• show flexibility & versatility
+• show flexibility and versatility in approach

 • use observation / perception skills